-The master's programme EPA is an international programme focused on supporting decisionmaking processes regarding large-scale, socio-technical systems, in particular infrastructures for transport, ICT, energy, water, waste and natural resources, with reference to the EU's Grand Challenges.
+The master's programme Management of Technology aims to provide future leaders with opportunities to combine engineering and business knowledge in designing and implementing solutions to important commercial and social problems.
 The panel assessed standard 1, Intended learning outcomes, as good.
-The intended learning outcomes have been made more specific in terms of content, level and orientation; they meet international requirements.
-The panel greatly appreciates that the general learning outcomes are elaborated in well-defined, detailed learning outcomes.
-Standard 2, Teaching-learning environment, was assessed as good.
+The intended learning outcomes have been specified in concrete terms of content, level and orientation; they meet international requirements.
+The panel greatly appreciated that the general learning outcomes are elaborated in well-defined, detailed learning outcomes.
+Standard 2, The teaching-learning environment, was assessed as good.
 The panel established that the curriculum, staff and programme-specific services and facilities enable the students to achieve the intended learning outcomes.
 The panel assessed standard 3, Assessment system, as satisfactory.
 The Faculty has an adequate assessment policy, and the Board of Examiners is performing its legally mandated tasks.
-Standard 4, Achieved learning outcomes, was assessed as good.
-The panel was impressed by the quality of the master's theses and the level achieved by the graduates.
+Standard 4, Achieved learning outcomes, was assessed as satisfactory.
+The panel concluded that the graduates had achieved the intended learning outcomes.